bolcom/unFTP/docs/server/rest.md

 title: REST auth
 ---

+This page explains how to configure unFTP to authenticate users via HTTP REST API calls, allowing you to integrate with your own authentication service.

 There are multiple ways to externalize authentication, rather than [local JSON authentication](/server/jsonconfig).
 This page explains how to use the REST authenticator.
 With the REST method, you provide your own HTTP endpoint.